 One interesting “ghost,” who has long been seen, is a mysterious cat who has been known to interrupt Marta’s performances at the Amargosa Opera House.
 Also allegedly haunting the theater is the spirit of Tom Willet, Marta’s former partner, who has often been spied sitting in one of the chairs observing performances.

-An un-renovated section of the hotel has long been affectionately referred to by the staff as “spooky hollow” due to a number of strange happenings which have taken place there.
+An un-renovated section of the hotel has long been affectionately referred to by the staff as “spooky hollow” due to a number of strange happenings that have taken place there.
 This part of the building was once used as a dormitory for the miners during the borax days, as well as including a hospital and morgue.

 In Room 24 of the Amargosa Hotel, guests have repeatedly reported hearing the sounds of a crying child during the night, when no children are staying at the hotel.
 This may be the ghost of a young girl who drowned in a bathtub in 1967.